How To Care Naturally For Your Horse's Tendon Injuries

 Many animals can experience a tendon strain however, as tendon injuries are particularly prevalent in horses, this page is focusing on equine tendon injuries.

-If you keep or ride horses, you’re probably aware of at least one horse who’s experienced a tendon injury, because they’re an injury that is common not only amongst competition horses, (particularly racehorses or eventers), but also leisure horses – and can happen at any age.
+If you keep or ride horses, you’re probably aware of at least one horse who’s experienced a tendon injury.
+Because they’re an injury that is common not only amongst competition horses, (particularly racehorses or eventers), but also leisure horses.
+And can happen to horses at any age.

 Although a tendon injury can be extremely serious – causing lameness and pain, with the appropriate treatment and time (prolonged rest from work is usually vital), many animals can recover well.